zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 The Enterprise Architecture as Strategy book identifies four stages of Business Strategy and IT Alignment, with increasing levels of strategic value:

-* Business Silos: Independent systems and processes with minimal integration.
+* **Business Silos**: Independent systems and processes with minimal integration.
-* Standardized Technology: Common technology platforms but still fragmented business processes.
+* **Standardized Technology**: Common technology platforms but still fragmented business processes.
-* Optimized Core: Standardized and integrated processes aligned with the operating model.
+* **Optimized Core**: Standardized and integrated processes aligned with the operating model.
-* Business Modularity: Modular, reusable components enabling strategic agility and innovation.
+* **Business Modularity**: Modular, reusable components enabling strategic agility and innovation.

-In this context, the concepts of **global flexibility** and **local flexibility** refer to different ways organizations balance standardization and customization to achieve efficiency and adaptability (Figure 7).
+In this context, the concepts of **global flexibility** and **local flexibility** refer to different ways organizations balance standardization and customization to achieve efficiency and adaptability (Figure 6).

 ![](assets/images/figures/strategy_flexibility_phases.png)
-***Figure 7:** Balancing local and global business flexibility in different stages of Business Strategy and IT Alignment.*
+***Figure 6:** Balancing local and global business flexibility in different stages of Business Strategy and IT Alignment.*

 Each stage reflects the level of standardization, integration, and strategic value IT systems provide.
 Progressing through these stages enables an organization to move from fragmented IT systems to a flexible, reusable architecture supporting strategic goals.